HamburgChimps/quarkus-programmatic-datasource-configuration/README.md

 file itself could be located in multiple places.

 I have tried to annotate the respective configuration and code with comments for specific details of why that code or configuration is necessary.
-If you still have questions after reading through them though, feel free to open up an issue and I will attempt to help clarify any confusing parts.
+If you still have questions after reading through them, feel free to open up an issue and I will attempt to help clarify any confusing parts.

 [0]: https://quarkus.io/guides/hibernate-orm#programmatically-resolving-tenants-connections